tomkren/pikater/docs/guide_user/User-guide.md

 * right side-panel with box configuration,
 * stage for experiments (at the center).

+Only one of the side-panels may be open at a time.
+To switch between them, use the top menu item `View` or `ALT + LEFT_ARROW` and `ALT + RIGHT_ARROW` keyboard shortcuts.

 Everything needed to use the editor is explained in the below videos.
 It is recommended to watch them exactly in the given order.

 #### How to use boxes